mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/customise-feature.md

 ![Time period reverse](/images/de-time-period-reverse1.png)

-The option is always set to `Descending` by default.
-When the user changes it to `Ascending`, it automatically reverses the Time Period values accordingly.
+The option is always set to `Ascending` by default.
+When the user changes it to `Descending`, it automatically reverses the Time Period values accordingly.

 ![Time period reverse](/images/de-time-period-reverse2.png)